“You have pretty obscure taste in music.”

 You're on a date with a guy.
 He lets you listen to his music player.
-He has a lot of music on there from bands that you've never heard of.
-You say:
+You say this because he has a lot of music on there from bands that you've never heard of.

 You have pretty obscure taste in music.